 - to advise on the response to the landlord's Counter-Notice;

 - to conduct negotiations with the landlord on behalf of the leaseholder;

-- to provide expert evidence at the Leasehold Valuation Tribunal, if necessary.
+- to provide expert evidence at the First-tier Tribunal (Property Chamber), if necessary.

 A leaseholder would be unwise in attempting any lease extension action without early advice from a valuation surveyor, competent in the legislation and with a good knowledge of the local property market.